FreakC-Foundation/FreakC/TUTORIAL.md

 <li>Puke[typ] - Declare a variable as an integer</li>
 <li>Cum[typ] - Create a function/label</li>
 <li>Piss[typ] - Declare a variable from user's input</li>

+### Floats
+FreakC doesn't have floating-point numbers supports, so you would need this block to evaluate a Math equation that would return a float:

+	PoopString[fnc] prob=10.5-2.4
+	ScanLetters[fnc] %%i in (' DumbCousin[fnc] %prob% ') DO (
+	    PoopString[fnc] ans=%%i
+	)

+It will assign the result of "10.5-2.4" to variable "ans"

+### Embed FreakC commands to variables
+In Batch, you can do this to print out Hello:

+	set stuff=echo Hello
+	%stuff%

+In FreakC, if you do this, you would get errors

+	PoopString[fnc] stuff=Swear[fnc] Hello
+	%stuff%

+You should type:

+	PoopString[fnc] stuff= Swear[fnc] Hello
+	%stuff%

+Or (recommended):

+	PoopString[fnc] "stuff = Swear[fnc] Hello"
+	%stuff%

 ### Notes
 There are variables that you CAN NOT USE like: %a%, %printString%, %fccompile%, %fccompilename%, %fcread%.